VersatileVishal/Hactoberfest-2020/README.md

 ## Open source contribution is always fun and exciting :star_struck:

 Let's make a contribution to this repository.
+And earn some goodies.

-Let me show you how easy it is:
+Let me show you, it's piece of cake:

 ## 1. Fork this repository